Sharjah: Al Noor Island

-Al Noor Island is located in the Khalid Lagoon covering an area of 45,470 m2.
-It has been developed by Shurooq to be a state of art culture and a leisure destination that engages people with nature and inspires Sharjah's fast growing tourism sector.
-The island is accessible via a short boat ride from the mainland and also can reach through the pedestrian bridge that connects it to the mainland.
-It is designed to offer a serene escape from city life, boasting stunning lighting displays, art sculptures, and a tranquil Literature Pavilion such as the 'OVO' and 'Torus' displays.
-The island's is intended to convey a peaceful ambience consistent with being a family-friendly destination.
+Al Noor Island is a landscaped island located in the Khalid Lagoon covering an area of 45,470 m2.
+It has been developed by Shurooq and opened in December 2015.
+It is a cultural and leisure destination intended to attract tourists.
+The island is accessible via a short boat ride from the mainland and can also be reached by a pedestrian bridge that connects it to the Al Noor Mosque.
+It's design places emphasis on the flora of the island which includes over 70000 plants and trees including an olive tree that is over 250 years old.

 Maryam Island

 Maryam Island is a beachfront destination that oversees the Arabian sea.
 It is one of the largest projects in the emirate with an investment of 2.4 billion Dirhams (US$650M).
 Waterside development is planned to spread across 460,000 m2, with a built-up area of 310,000 m2.
 The Maryam Island development will feature 38 residential buildings with over 35,000 units.
 This community will offer residents many facilities which includes a 900-metre waterfront promenade, fitness clubs, swimming pools for kids and adults, an indoor garden, 4,000 square metre Maryam Park, jogging tracks, basketball courts, and a playground for children.